 - Rooms that can open into hallways, creating larger interactive spaces

 Small changes can ultimately have long-lasting dramatic impacts.
-Applying even some of these measures can increase productively, create a healthier more energetic learning environment where students, faculty and staff can participate in their daily interactions.
+Applying even some of these measures can increase productivity, create a healthier more energetic learning environment where students, faculty and staff can participate in their daily interactions.
 As Architects, Interior Designers and Engineers, we take a holistic view of design strategies in creating the campus-built environment for best learning outcomes.